5 reasons dental assistants change offices or jobs

 Receiving better pay elsewhere

 Dental assistants are in high demand due to ongoing staffing shortages.
-A survey by the American Dental Association Health Policy Institute showed that 35.8% of dentists were looking to hire dental assistants as of November 2022.
-Many dental assistants are taking this opportunity to increase their earnings, with 60% of those who’ve changed jobs in the last two years citing better pay as a factor.
+A survey published in June 2024 by the American Dental Association Health Policy Institute showed that 37.6% of dentists were looking to hire dental assistants.
+Many dental assistants are taking this opportunity to increase their earnings, with nearly half of those who’ve changed jobs in the last year citing better pay as a factor.

 “Know your worth and value,” says Brandy, CDA.
 “We are a vital part of a machine that can’t function without us.”